Hendricks v. Clemson University: Parties

 The plaintiff in this case was R.J.
 Hendricks II, an NCAA Division II student-athlete who played baseball for St. Leo College in Florida while pursuing a major in business administration.
 During Hendricks' junior year, he decided to transfer to Clemson, where he attempted to use his final year of eligibility at the Division I level after being granted a transfer exception by the NCAA.
 While attending Clemson, Hendricks received academic advising from Barbara Kennedy-Dixon.

 Kennedy-Dixon served as an athletics administrator for over 31 years at Clemson.
 She assisted in coaching, compliance, and academic services.
-Over time, she served as an as athletic-academic advisor, Clemson's Senior Women's Administrator, and ultimately as the institution's Assistant Athletic Director for Academic Services.
+Over time, she served as an athletic-academic advisor, Clemson's Senior Women's Administrator, and ultimately as the institution's Assistant Athletic Director for Academic Services.
 Prior to serving as an athletics administrator, she was a stand-out basketball player at Clemson as a student-athlete.
 She died at the age of 58 in 2018 from cancer.

 The case named Clemson University as the plaintiff rather than Kennedy-Dixon.
 Clemson is a university of 28,466 total students in Clemson, South Carolina.
 The Clemson Tigers compete in NCAA Division I competition in men's and women's varsity sports.